A new baby stokes the competitive fires.

-The Great Gift Race I have friends in the suburbs whose houses have become 5,000-square-foot toy chests, as each grandparent tries to out-gift the other.
+The arrival of grandchildren seems to unlock previously untapped stores of energy, passion and strength in people who should be spending their golden years kicking back.
+So why not make it official and give out some prizes?
+Here, my proposal for the five medal events of the Grandparent Games: The Great Gift Race: I have friends in the suburbs whose houses have become 5,000-square-foot toy chests, as each grandparent tries to out-gift the other.
 A Barbie Jeep given by one grandma begets a Barbie palace by the other.
 The prize, of course, goes to whoever can find a toy that will keep little Isabelle entertained long enough for Mom and Dad to eat dinner and read an entire section of the newspaper in peace.

-The Time Trials In this event, contestants angle to see who can spend the most time with the grandchild.
+The Time Trials: In this event, contestants angle to see who can spend the most time with the grandchild.
 When my mother-in-law volunteered to be my daughters' regular Wednesday-afternoon date, my parents were soon rearranging their schedules to babysit every Monday.
 The big winner?
 Me, of course, the mom who got two free days of child care a week!

-The Endurance Derby The first time my parents had Bellamy to their house for a sleepover, they took her to every child-friendly venue within 10 miles, including a children's museum, a petting zoo, a playground and McDonald's.
+The Endurance Derby: The first time my parents had Bellamy to their house for a sleepover, they took her to every child-friendly venue within 10 miles, including a children's museum, a petting zoo, a playground and McDonald's.
 When we came to pick her up, both my parents were collapsed on the couch while Bellamy did cartwheels around the living room.
 A special ribbon goes to any grandparent who survives an entire weekend with a toddler.